 India’s top two-wheeler brands are developing electric vehicles and while some have been vocal about plans, others have said they would need time to make them public.
-Companies are waiting for the charging infrastructure to improve, battery price to fall further and product teams are studying India and watch how consumers are reacting to existing electric vehicles before firming up their strategies.
+Companies are waiting for the charging infrastructure to improve, battery price to fall further and product teams are studying India and watch how consumers are reacting to existing electric vehicles before firming up plans to accelerate.

-In this story we lay out every bit of information that has been reported on the electric scooter & electric motorcycle plans of India’s top two-wheeler brands.
+In this story we lay out every bit of information that has been reported so far on the electric scooter plans of India’s top two-wheeler brands.

-Sudarshan Venu, Joint Managing Director, TVS Motor, had said before the lockdown last year that the company is looking to cover three to four more cities by the end of 2020 with the iQube, but that didn’t happen.
+Sudarshan Venu, Joint Managing Director, TVS Motor, had said before the lockdown last year that the company is looking to cover three to four more cities by the year-end with the iQube, but that didn’t happen.
 Venu also confirmed that TVS plans a portfolio of electric vehicles and has earmarked about Rs 200 crore for their electric vehicle program.
 The TVS iQube could become available in more cities this year.

-While it may be the largest two-wheeler brand in India, Hero MotoCorp will take some more time to get its first electric scooter into dealer showrooms.
+While it may be the largest two-wheeler brand in India, Hero MotoCorp will take some time to get its first electric scooter into dealer showrooms.
 We have already reported that the first electric scooter from Hero MotoCorp will be the eMaestro.
-The electric scooter is being called the eMaestro Proto (for now) and was showcased at the Hero World 2020.
-Based on the Maestro Edge, the eMaestro Proto has its own differentiating elements like the blacked-out headlamps and copper brown-finished wheels, front suspension and motor hub.
-It features a ride-mode selector in the left handle grip where the modes can be selected by twisting it.
-Chances are also there for the Proto to get the same powertrain from Ather 450X as Hero MotoCorp does have a stake in Ather Energy.
-To be launched in 2021, Hero MotoCorp will be looking to undercut its rivals with the pricing to make up for the late entry into the segment.
+The electric scooter is being called the eMaestro Proto internally and was showcased at the Hero World 2020 event.

-Chetak was brought back into life with the electric version and Bajaj has already begun deliveries of the e-scooter in Pune and Bangalore.
+Chetak was brought back to life with the electric version and Bajaj has delivered 1000+ units in Pune and Bangalore.
 Priced at Rs 1 lakh and Rs 1.15 lakh ex-showroom for its Urbane and Premium variants respectively, Bajaj Chetak gets a 4 kW motor and offers a range of 95 km in Eco mode.
 Bajaj is planning to inaugurate an exclusive factory for electric vehicles that would make the Chetak.
 It is planning to launch the scooter in 30 new cities by March 2022.

 Bajaj to develop low cost (B2B) scooter for Yulu

-Bajaj Auto will be developing a low-cost electric scooter for Yulu, a shared e-mobility service start-up.
-The e-scooter, a successor to the Yulu Miracle, is expected to be priced at Rs 35,000 and will be launched in 2021.
+Bajaj Auto is developing a low-cost electric scooter for Yulu, a shared e-mobility service start-up.
+The e-scooter, a successor to the Yulu Miracle, is expected to be priced at Rs 35,000 and will be launched in 2022.

 New Bajaj Chetak variant extensions on the company’s mind

 Performance versions of the e-scooter are already in testing and Bajaj will be launching Chetak with better acceleration, top speed and added features too.
-Rakesh Sharma, Executive Director, Bajaj Auto, has already confirmed that the company is working on more Chetak models and the prototypes are already in the pipeline.
+Rakesh Sharma, Executive Director, Bajaj Auto, has already confirmed that the company is working on more Chetak models and the prototypes are in the pipeline.
 The platform of the Chetak is borrowed by Pierer Mobility’s Husqvarna brand which will come out with its electric scooter in 2022.
 You can refer to our story on the Husqvarna electric scooter to learn more.

-Mahindra will be launching an electric scooter based on the Peugeot e-Ludix (which is manufactured and exported globally by Mahindra from India) that was showcased at the Auto Expo 2020.
-Dr Pawan Goenka, MD of Mahindra & Mahindra, has confirmed that Mahindra is already working on the scooter and more effort is being placed to get the price right for the e-scooter.
+An electric scooter based on the Peugeot e-Ludix (which is manufactured and exported globally by Mahindra from India) was showcased at the Auto Expo 2020.
+Dr Pawan Goenka, MD of Mahindra & Mahindra, had confirmed that Mahindra is already working on the scooter and more effort is being placed to get the price right for the e-scooter in the Indian market.
 Driven by a 4 hp centrally-mounted motor powered by a 1.6 kWh battery, the e-Ludix offers a range of 50 km per charge.
 The battery takes 4 hours to be charged completely.
-We can expect Mahindra to make changes in the powertrain to compete better in the segment and to review the features to manage the pricing.
+There is no further update on the project.

-Last year, there were reports that Benelli is evaluating products in electric mobility to be launched in India.
-Benelli India Managing Director Vikash Jhabakh has reportedly said that the company is investigating the possibilities of launching an electric scooter.
-He said that Benelli could launch an electric two-wheeler by 2022 and the decision would be dependent on how the Indian government’s EV policies evolve going further.
-Benelli is learned to be developing electric scooters for global markets which could be in the running for an Indian launch.
+There were reports in the electronic media in 2018 of Benelli evaluating products in electric mobility to be launched in India.
+Benelli India Managing Director Vikas Jhabakh had said that the company is investigating the possibilities of launching an electric scooter.
+He said that Benelli could launch an electric two-wheeler by 2022 and the decision would be shaped on how the Indian government’s EV policies evolve.
+Benelli is learned to be developing electric scooters for global markets, which it could launch here by the middle of next year.

 Rajiv Bajaj, the MD of Bajaj Auto, has confirmed that the Chetak’s platform would be used to build a high-performance electric scooter.
-Group brand Husqvarna is apparently already developing such an offering for the European markets, leveraging Bajaj’s technology.
-Since it will be developed on the Chetak platform and for cost reasons should be manufactured in India, it is very likely that this high-performance version will be sold locally.
-Husqvarna now sells bikes in India through KTM stores and will be keen to add products relevant to the local audience.
+Swedish brand Husqvarna is already developing such an offering for the European markets, leveraging Bajaj’s technology.
+Since it will be developed on the Chetak platform and for cost reasons should be manufactured in India, it is very likely that this high-performance version will be sold in the country.
+Husqvarna now sells bikes in India through KTM stores and will be keen to add more products relevant to the local audience.

-The electric scooter from Italy’s most nostalgic two-wheeler company was confirmed to make its global premiere at the Auto Expo 2020, and given those plans were shelved and the COVID-19 heavily impacting work life in Italy, we expect to hear about the status of the scooter in the second half of the year.
+The electric scooter from Italy’s most nostalgic two-wheeler company was confirmed to make its global premiere at the Auto Expo 2020, and given those plans were shelved and the COVID-19 heavily impacting businesses, we expect to hear about the status of the scooter later this year.
 Lambretta’s first electric scooter will have a metal monocoque chassis with metal body panels that clearly differentiates it from Chinese scooters and copycats.